Admissions, Advising, and Financial Aid for Catawba Valley Community College

 Legal residents of the United States who are at least 18 years of age, or who are high school/GED® graduates, may attend CVCC classes on a full or part-time basis during the day or evening, after they have completed the enrollment process.
 Under certain circumstances, high school students who qualify for the Career and College Promise program may attend CVCC.

 Courses in CVCC's transfer programs will transfer to four-year colleges and universities, as well as to other community and technical colleges.
 Also, persons may audit courses by special permission, participating fully in the class work, but not receiving credit for the course.
-Check our Admission Types and Apply Now.
+Check our programs of study and apply now.

 For more information, refer to the current Course Catalog available online.

 Catawba Valley Community College adheres to an "open door" policy with no discrimination on the basis of race, color, national origin, sex/gender, religion, creed, sex, age, or disability in its programs and activities.
 The following persons have been designated to handle inquiries regarding the non-discrimination policies.

 Dean of the School of Access, Development, and Success

 2550 Highway 70 SE

 Hickory, NC 28602-8302